DinoChiesa/apigee-edge-js/README.md

 ```

+## Disclaimer

+This library and the example tools included here are not an official Google product.
+Support is available on a best-effort basis via github or community.apigee.com .

 ## The Basic Object Model

 To start, you call apigeeEdge.connect().
 This will connect to an Edge organization.
 If it is a SaaS organization, this method will try to find a stashed OAuth token and if not will get an OAuth token.
 The callback will return (e, org), where e is an error, possibly null, and org is an Organization object with these members.
 Each is itself a hash and has child members as functions:

 | member               | functions                                                        |